 - To distinguish the Rev. 1 and Rev. 2 logic boards, check the number printed on the CMD chip at location U1.
 On Rev. 1 boards, the number is PCI646U2.
 On Rev. 2, it will read 646US-402.

-- The G3 Pro can use all three types of PC100 DIMMs: 3-2-3 (the slowest), 3-2-2, and 2-2-2 (the fastest).
+- The Blue & White G3 can use all three types of PC100 DIMMs: 3-2-3 (the slowest), 3-2-2, and 2-2-2 (the fastest).
 It will recognize which you have and set timing to match the slowest installed memory.
-For best performance, use only 2-2-2 DIMMs.
-And be sure to specify unbuffered memory.
+For best performance, use only 2-2-2 DIMMs – and be sure to specify unbuffered memory.

 Short link: http://goo.gl/q3nB2I